We welcome referrals from parents as well as professionals who work with your children. Please contact our customer service team for enquiries.

 Other observations may include oral-motor functions and sensory development, particularly related to feeding and speech.

 You may request a formal assessment report from the therapist.
-If required, this will be provided within 2 weeks of the assessment date.
+Please note that this report will be charged accordingly.
+If required, this will be provided within 14 working days from the date of payment of assessment.